Boat on water below buildings

 Tiled Street Art in Porto, Portugal

-Decorative Tiles in Porto, Portugal
+Decorative blue and white tiles cover many buildings in Porto, Portugal

-FREE Walking Tour of Porto
+Take a FREE Walking Tour of Porto

 Little did we know we would spend two great hours learning more about Porto.

-At 10 am, we found Sandra and her friend Alex who host the Free Walking Tour of Porto with Simply b (gratuity invited).
 Friends from our hotel, Margaret and Charlie, arrived and then a lovely Polish couple, Kasia and Radek, now living in London, joined us.

 1. Discovering the Beauty of Porto Train Station

 The first stop of the Free Walking Tour of Porto is, of course, the Sao Bento Train Station.
-Once inside the 100-year-old train station, you can view the azulejo tiles depicting the history of Portugal and the evolution of travel.

 Around Porto, the Azulejo Tile brought to the city by King Manuel I of Portugal is an added feature on any of Porto’s buildings.